The Preston Trust: ‘Walks and Talks’ in our parish

 Saturday, September 29th: Wain Wood, a Site of Special Scientific Interest, guided by Lee Williams, Forester, Pilkington Farms Partnership, Kings Walden Bury Estate

-Please meet on The Green at 10.00am for the first 2 visits, and at 9.45am for the 3rd visit.
+Please meet on The Green at 9.45am for the 3rd visit.
 Each visit will last for c.
 2 hours.
 We would like the group, on each occasion, to be not less than 10 people, and not more than 25; accompanied youngsters over 10 years are very welcome; no dogs, please.

 We will walk to these sites, meet the owners or their representatives, have the opportunity to discuss these properties and seek to understand why they are so highly valued, and then walk back to The Green.